 Causes and treatments for teeth/tooth pain

-You may be surprised to hear that dental pain is said to be so common in the history of humanity that the high demand for toothache treatments is thought to have led to dental surgery as the very first specialty of medicine!
+You may be surprised to hear that dental pain is said to be so common in the history of humanity, that the high demand for toothache treatments led to dental surgery as the very first specialty of medicine!